Position statement: Creative Commons

-Published 2019; revised March 2021
+Published 2019; revised February 2023

 NSLA will release the material it creates using Creative Commons licences and, where possible, individual NSLA libraries will release their material using Creative Commons licences, to foster a positive, permissions-based environment for researchers, library professionals, educators, and anyone who wants to make use of our material.

-NSLA acknowledges and supports creators’ rights and will continue to inform and educate users about the importance of copyright.
+NSLA acknowledges and supports creators’ rights and will continue to inform and educate library users about the importance of copyright.
 NSLA libraries will work to balance the intellectual property rights of creators, including copyright, with the right of the public to access and re-use information.

 Creative Commons

-Creative Commons provides a set of licences to help creators easily identify how others may use their work legally, releasing some rights, while retaining others.
-Creative Commons bridges the gap between the 'all rights reserved' function of copyright and the 'no rights reserved' function of the public domain by creating a 'some rights reserved' environment.
+Creative Commons bridges the gap between the ‘all rights reserved’ function of copyright and the ‘no rights reserved’ function of the public domain by creating a ‘some rights reserved’ environment.
 Creative Commons licences empower creators to positively express how their creative works may be used by others and facilitate long term access and re-use of creative works.

 Creative Commons are one of the most common forms of open license[2], and have been adopted by individuals, private sector organisations, universities and governments, and millions of works worldwide are now licensed using Creative Commons licenses.
 The Australian government has shown leadership in their support of Creative Commons licensing for public sector information in the Australian Government intellectual property rules.